anpham6/android-docs/source/document/android/animations.rst

 Initialize
 ==========

-Animations are usually started before ``parseDocument`` can read the initial values once the *DOMContentLoaded* event has fired.
+Animations are usually started before :func:`parseDocument` can read the initial values once the *DOMContentLoaded* event has fired.
 Inline hints are required in order to recreate the non-CSS initial values which are lost once they are dynamically altered by the native SVG.

 .. code-block:: html
   :caption: JSON